Cerina Vincent

-Cerina Vincent (born February 7, 1979) is an American actress.
+Cerina Vincent (born February 7, 1979) is an American actress and author.
 She had her breakthrough role starring as Maya in the television series Power Rangers Lost Galaxy, followed by a part in the comedy film Not Another Teen Movie, before going on to star in the horror film Cabin Fever, which established her as a "scream queen" and led to further roles in horror movies.
 More recently, she appeared as Suzy Diaz in the Disney Channel series Stuck in the Middle.
 She has also written three books with Jodi Lipper, wrote a regular column for The Huffington Post, and co-hosts the podcast Raising Amazing with Dr. Joel Gator.

 Early life

 Vincent was born on February 7, 1979, in Las Vegas, Nevada, to parents of Italian descent.
 Vincent loved to perform from an early age, encouraged by her mother, who was a dance instructor.
 She performed in a Christmas production at Diskin Elementary School, learning the lines for all the characters.
 She also appeared in productions at the Rainbow Company Youth Theater, which was sponsored by the Cultural Affairs division of Las Vegas.
 In 1996, at the age of sixteen, Vincent won the Miss Nevada Teen USA title and competed at Miss Teen USA.
 Though she made it to the top 15, she failed to place at the pageant (televised live), which was held in Las Cruces, New Mexico.

-Vincent graduated from Durango High School in 1997, and moved to Los Angeles, where she attended Marymount College on a scholarship.
+Vincent graduated from Durango High School in 1997, and moved to Los Angeles, where she attended Marymount College also known as Loyola Marymount University on a scholarship.
 Between classes, she went on auditions and eventually landed several commercials and a role on USA High for the USA Network.

 Career

 1990s

 In 1999, Vincent made her film debut in the direct-to-video thriller Fear Runs Silent, starring Billy Dee Williams.
-Her first significant role as an actress, however, was as the Yellow Galaxy Ranger, Maya, in the television series Power Rangers Lost Galaxy, the seventh season of the program's franchise that aired from February 6, 1999 to December 18, 1999.
+Her first significant role as an actress, however, was as the Yellow Galaxy Ranger, Maya, in the television series Power Rangers Lost Galaxy, the seventh season of the program's franchise that aired from February 6, 1999, to December 18, 1999.
 Vincent later recalled, "It was a great way to learn a lot and get a taste for this business on a small show like that, but for kids.
 It was cool to be a role model for kids."

 Following the success of Power Rangers Lost Galaxy, Vincent appeared on MTV's Undressed, Son of the Beach, Malcolm in the Middle, Felicity and Ally McBeal.
 She also returned as Maya in the two-part Power Rangers Lightspeed Rescue episode, “Trakeena’s Revenge”, which saw the two teams of Rangers team up.